-Fig. 4 - clipping of relevant articles in newspapers - courtesy ISOC
+Fig. 4 - clipping of relevant articles in newspapers - courtesy ISOC on alidation of rmation on a data, so others

 Attacks can take anywhere from hours to months to recognize, and inadvertent errors can take entire countries offline, while attackers can steal an individual's data or hold an organization's network hostage.
 Being vigilant and having procedures in place is therefore key.